 Cream Cheese Filled Brioche Sweet Rolls with Maple & Brown Butter Glaze are perfect for holiday baking and sharing!

 Holiday baking is one of my very favorite things.
 When Red Star Yeast asked if I would like to bake up some holiday goodies, of course I jumped at the chance!
-Plus they are working this holiday season to support Stop Hunger Now!

 A while back, I tried my hand at making savory brioche rolls and they turned out so fabulous that I had to try a sweet roll version.
 The beauty of this recipe is that it will make enough to enjoy and share!